-You’ll also need to identify the categories and possibly sub categories your products fall into (this will tie into your site architecture).
+You’ll also need to identify the categories and possibly sub categories your products fall into (this will tie into your site architecture, such as arcade machines, here).
 These will often rank for more general terms which may carry much higher search volume and also a variety of longer tail search terms.

 There are a number of free and paid tools out there to SE Ranking, SEMRush, Ubersuggest, Keyword IO and of course the ever reliable Google Keyword Planner.
 Pretty much all of them will spit out tons of suggestions but whatever you use, you will need to take into account the following factors on each keyword: